Reviews, Best Prices, Comparisons, Expert Buying Guides

 Extending Wi-Fi Coverage

-• Bridge mode allows users to extend Wi-Fi coverage throughout their home or office environment by integrating the Linksys Velop mesh Wi-Fi system with their existing network infrastructure, eliminating Wi-Fi dead zones and ensuring consistent connectivity in every room.
+With bridge mode, users can extend the Wi-Fi coverage throughout their home or office by connecting the Linksys Velop mesh Wi-Fi system with their existing network infrastructure, thus eliminating Wi-Fi dead zones and ensuring that all rooms have consistent connectivity.

 Improving Network Performance